jonathanlermitage/intellij-extra-icons-plugin/README.md

 ### Branches

 * [ide203](https://github.com/jonathanlermitage/intellij-extra-icons-plugin/tree/ide203): (future active branch) plugin is compatible with 203+ IDE builds (2020.3 and newer).
 It contains features that need capabilities introduced in IntelliJ 2020.3.
-Will be rebased onto `ide201` once IntelliJ 2020.3 becomes the new minimal supported version: the Extra Icons plugin is using some deprecated IJ code that will be removed later, but we don't yet know when.
+Will be rebased onto `ide201` once IntelliJ 2020.3 becomes the new minimal supported version: the Extra Icons plugin is using some deprecated IJ code that will be removed in IntelliJ 2021.3.
 * [**ide201**](https://github.com/jonathanlermitage/intellij-extra-icons-plugin/tree/ide201): (**active branch**) plugin is compatible with 201+ IDE builds (2020.1 and newer).
 It contains features that need capabilities introduced in IntelliJ 2020.1.
 * [master](https://github.com/jonathanlermitage/intellij-extra-icons-plugin/tree/master): ~~plugin is compatible with 183+ IDE builds (2018.3 and newer).~~ this branch is terminated.
 * [ide173](https://github.com/jonathanlermitage/intellij-extra-icons-plugin/tree/ide173): ~~plugin is compatible with 173+ IDE builds (2017.3 and newer), but doesn't support AngularJS icons.~~ this branch is terminated.